Evans, John H. and DePalma, Lindsay. 2019. “Religion.” In Oxford Bibliographies in Sociology. Ed. Lynette Spillman. New

 DePalma, Lindsay.
 2020.
 “The Separation of Economy and Sentiment: A Comparison of How Individuals Perceive Hostile Worlds.”
 Journal of Cultural Economy.
 DOI: 10.1080/17530350.2019.1708778

 Olsen, Lauren, D., Lindsay DePalma, and John Evans.
 2020.
 “The Contingent Relationships Between Therapeutic and Altruistic Motivations in Volunteering for Clinical Trials.”
 Journal of Empirical Research on Human Research Ethics.

 DePalma, Lindsay.
 Forthcoming.
 “The Passion Paradigm: Professional Adherence to and Consequences of the Ideology of “Do What You Love.”
-(R & R under review at Sociological Forum).
+Sociological Forum.